- Course Number:

 - Apply the fundamental rules of engagement, strategies, and tactics of the sport.

-- Pursue an increased level of aerobic and anaerobic levels of fitness and increased level of agility,coordination, and flexibility.
+- Pursue increased levels of aerobic and anaerobic fitness, agility, coordination, and flexibility.

 Course Activities and Design